Jack de Belin: Controversy

-On 5 July 2021, de Belin was fined $42,000 by the NRL and suspended for one game after breaching the game's COVID-19 biosecurity protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's home.
+On 5 July 2021, de Belin was fined $42,000 by the NRL and suspended for one game after breaching the game's COVID-19 bio-security protocols when he attended a party along with 12 other St. George Illawarra players at Paul Vaughan's home.
 It was also alleged that de Belin hid under one of the beds at the home to avoid being seen by NSW Police.